REDl3east/cappy/README.md

 * Windows

 ### Build
 Cappy is built using CMake.
 CMake will take care of downloading all necessary dependencies.
 It may take a while to build because everything is built from scratch and statically linked.
+In some cases you may need to install libx11-dev on Linux with `sudo apt-get install libx11-dev`.
 ``` bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release  # or Debug for debug build
 cmake --build build